doppelganger9/blog/src/posts/2023-01-21-web-component.md

 See https://www.honeybadger.io/blog/import-maps/
 https://html.spec.whatwg.org/multipage/webappapis.html#import-maps

+_(EDIT 2023-02-06)_ Unfortunately, when writing this post, [importmaps were not yet supported on Safari and Firefox](https://caniuse.com/?search=import%20maps).
+There is an [existing polyfill for ES Modules including importmaps](https://github.com/guybedford/es-module-shims), So I added it after reading [this great post explaining how it works](https://guybedford.com/es-module-shims-production-import-maps).

+I used `importShim` instead of `import` in the code above to allow dynamic imports to work as expected.

+It should work on Safari, Safari Mobile, Chrome and Firefox, now.

 ## Interoperability

 On https://custom-elements-everywhere.com/ you can check which frameworks works well with Custom Elements and as Custom Elements.